Trump administration sued over major shift in asylum policy

 - Unclaimed $1.5B prize: South Carolina could be big loser too

+The Department of Homeland Security had no immediate comment on the lawsuit.

+The suit was filed on behalf of 11 asylum seekers from Central America and legal groups that seek to represent asylum seekers.

-It says the new policy is indiscriminately sending people to regions in Mexico experiencing record levels of violence.
+It says the administration is sending people back to Mexico without adequately ensuring they won’t face persecution, torture or death.